web-infra-dev/rsbuild/.changeset/thirty-lamps-look.md

 '@rsbuild/plugin-source-build': patch
 ---

-fix(builder): Modify the priority order of `source` field and the webpack default mainFields fix(builder): 修改 source 和 webpack 默认的 mainFields 的优先级顺序
+fix: modify priority order of `source` field and the default mainFields